Shahzayb/mern-google-login/README.md

 ### 2. Obtain OAuth 2.0 credentials from the Google API Console.

 Visit the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2.0 credentials such as a client ID and client secret that are known to both Google and your application.
 Don't store your client secret in your React app.
 You only need client id in your react app to get the authorization grant code.
 And you should store client secret in node app.
-**Note: You can use authorization grant code only one time.**

 ### 3. Add Authorized JavaScript Origins